EricZinda/Perplexity/backlog.md

 Remaining work to be shown in the tutorial:
 - Make old tests work
-- Example25: 1 file is 20 megabytes -> 1 file is not in 20 megabyte
-  - should be:  1 file is not 20 megabyte

   -
 - what is large? -> fails
 -